sammothxc/esp32-oled-weather-display-message-board/README.md

 - WiFiManager
 - ESP8266 Weather Station (even though it says ESP8266, it works with and is required for ESP32 as well)
 - Heltec ESP32 Dev-Boards (only if you are using a Heltec ESP32 board, it manages the OLED display and Lora chip on the board)

-You will also need to create a secrets.h file that contains your OpenWeatherMap API key and MQTT server details along with other required passwords and stuff.
+You will also need to create a secretfile.h and secretfile.py files that contains your OpenWeatherMap API key and MQTT server details along with other required passwords and stuff.
+I have included the template files for this (secretfile_example.h and secretfile.py) in their respective directories.

 ## Installation
 - Clone the repository to your local machine.